-(Please note, this is an answer to the assignment question from FS L3 Practitioner assessment)
+(This is an answer to the assignment from FS L3 Practitioner assessment)

 Evaluating the external and internal elements such as biology, environment, age, gender, nutrition, education and disability impacts on social behaviour.